Patagonia Down With It Parka

 Patagonia keeps it simple with the cuffs on the Down With It, opting for tapered arms and down baffles that extend all the way past the wrists.
 While streamlined and visually pleasing, we find that these cuffs lack the heat-trapping and weather protection we like from our winter jacket.
 They’ll do the trick when paired with gloves that extend past the wrist, but for truly cold weather, we prefer internal gaskets (such as those found on the Marmot Montreal or The North Face’s Arctic) or Velcro straps along the cuffs that keep out snow and cold air.

-The Down With It is a knee-length parka that measures 38 inches down the center back panel.
+The Down With It is a knee-length parka that measures 38 inches down the center back panel (the redesigned model measures 39.3 in.).
 Held up against comparable models, the Patagonia’s length is on the longer side.
-The North Face’s Arctic and Metropolis parkas are 37.5 and 38 inches respectively (although the Metropolis seems longer than its measurement would suggest), and the Arc’teryx Patera Parka comes in at 36.75 inches.
-On the other hand, Marmot’s thigh-length Montreal is a notable 5 inches shorter than the Patagonia at 33 inches total.
+The North Face’s Arctic and Metropolis parkas are 35.8 and 37 inches respectively, and the Arc’teryx Patera Parka comes in at 39.3 inches.
+On the other hand, Marmot’s thigh-length Montreal is a notable 5 inches (now over 6 in.) shorter than the Patagonia at 33 inches total.
 With more length you get more insulation over the legs and more coverage when bending over or sitting down, which means more warmth overall.
 However, you do sacrifice some freedom of movement when opting for a longer jacket.
 All in all, it’s a matter of personal preference, although we do recommend longer jackets like the Down With It for truly cold weather.

 For a jacket that’s meant to be used in town, weight and packability might not be your biggest concern.
 However, whether you’re taking a trip to a colder climate or packing winter clothes away for the summer, the ability to compress your jacket certainly doesn't hurt.
-The Down With It is impressive in this respect: it can pack down to about the size of a basketball, and at 1 pound 14.8 ounces, is extremely lightweight for the warmth and coverage it provides.
+The Down With It is impressive in this respect: it can pack down to about the size of a basketball, and at 1 pound 14.8 ounces, is extremely lightweight for the warmth and coverage it provides (the new model is heavier at 2 lb.
+5 oz.).
 You’ll find many other winter jackets to be bulkier and more difficult to transport (The North Face’s Arctic Parka and Arc’teryx’s Patera Parka being prime examples).
 Furthermore, the Down With It’s low weight makes it feel cozy and flowy, unlike the weightiness of the Arctic, a jacket that’s actually made our shoulders sore after a few hours of use.
 And impressively, the Patagonia is a warmer jacket than the 2-pound-2.2-ounce Marmot Montreal.

 The Patagonia Down With It is a knee-length parka available in a range of sizes from XS to XL.
 Princess seams give it a form-fitting and flattering shape.
 I typically wear a size small in all things Patagonia and the Down With It fits the bill.
 That said, the parka is more trim-fitting than Patagonia’s more performance-oriented jackets and permits less freedom of movement in the arms and shoulders than I am used to.
 If you plan on wearing a midlayer or bulky sweater underneath, you may want to size up.